-In this article, I don’t just want to talk about Dukan diet, but about ketogenic diets with very low carb intake in general (taking into account that the ones promoted to be the most effective are those with a carb intake between 30-50g per day and with a moderate to low protein intake).
+In this article, I don’t just want to talk about Dukan diet, but about ketogenic diets and other diets with very low carb intake in general (taking into account that among these types of diets, the ones promoted to be the most effective are those with a carb intake between 30-50g per day and with a moderate to low protein intake).

-The meta-analyses of most studies show that even though they can have different results on the short term, different diets pretty much have the same results over the long term: such a metabolic inflexibility that can make even/ or especially someone ketogenic adapted to gain a lot of weight if they slip outside the diet.
+The meta-analyses of most studies show that even though they can have different results on the short term, different diets pretty much have the same overall result over the long term: a metabolic inflexibility that can make – especially someone keto-adapted – to gain a lot of weight if they slip even a tiny bit outside their miracle diet.

 Ketogenic diets rely on the assumption that if you take the carbs out of your diet, you lose weight.
 And, on the scale, you do.